+35725368683

 A reduced VAT of 5% applies for the first residence.

 The House of Representatives passed new legislation on 8 June 2023 to diminish the area that qualifies for VAT reduction.
 The new criteria are that the 5% VAT will apply to 130 sq m of land for a residence worth up to EUR 350,000.
-To qualify, the whole transaction must not exceed EUR 475,000, and the area of the property must not exceed 190 sq m.
+To qualify, the whole transaction must be at most EUR 475,000, and the area of the property must be at most 190 sq m.

 For people with disability, the reduced VAT of 5% will apply to 190 sq m of land.